alebryvas/berk266/README.md

 * How2 100million - 100million/

+If you want to preprocess the data yourself, please check out our paper at the url https://github.com/alebryvas/berk266/blob/master/paper/draft/neurips_2020.pdf.

 You can train/validate and test datasets from the above folders and apply them to the models directly using the code below.

 ## Training the model